 Council has formed a DIAP Working Party with representation from across Council to assist with compiling a draft updated Action Plan.
-The draft updated version will be placed on pubic exhibition for community feedback, as well as proactive consultation with key community stakeholders.
+The draft updated version was placed on public exhibition for community feedback, as well as proactive consultation with key community stakeholders.
 A key improvement to developing this updated DIAP is that Council now convenes a new Inclusion (Disability, Aged and Carers) Advisory Committee.
 The Committee is comprised of 4 community members with lived experience as well as 2 Councillors and Council staff.
-The aim of the Inclusion (Disability, Aged and Carers) Advisory Committee is to provide lived-experience and impartial advice on the development, implementation, monitoring and review of Council policies, strategies and plans, including the DIAP.
-The Committee have already been provided with the opportunity to comment on Council's original Action Plan, and will be consulted on the updated plan to ensure the needs and aspirations of people living with disability and their carers are more truly reflected.
-Feedback received will be considered for incorporation in the DIAP.
+The aim of the Inclusion (Disability, Aged and Carers) Advisory Committee is to provide lived experience and impartial advice on the development, implementation, monitoring and review of Council policies, strategies and plans, including the DIAP.
+The Committee have already been provided with the opportunity to comment on Council's original Action Plan, and were consulted on the updated plan to ensure the needs and aspirations of people living with disability and their carers are more truly reflected.

 The adoption of the DIAP will further cement Council's commitment to improving access, reducing barriers and increasing the inclusion of people with disability in recreational, social, cultural life and meaningful employment.